NextDesignSolutions/NextJtag/README.md

   -w,--wait SECONDS           Pauses for the given seconds after the previous operation

+Client Options:
+  --remote URL                Enables client mode.
+This will cause all commands to be executed
+                              remotely using the given URL to a nextjtag_server instance.
+Protocol defaults to HTTP unless specified.
+Port defaults to 19080 unless a protocol or port is specified.
+To connect to a server running on the same machine, the value "localhost" can be used.
+  --rescan                    Issues a rescan on the server before retrieving devices

 Expert Options:
   --set-voltage VOLTAGE       Changes the FPGA core voltage through the BMC (not persistent).
                               WARNING: INCORRECT VALUES CAN CAUSE PERMANENT DAMAGE TO YOUR FPGA!
                               This option will also clear the current bitstream, so make sure to reprogram it afterwards.
-Voltage is programatically limited to 0.64V to 0.95V, but each FPGA is unique and may not function across the entire range.
+Voltage is programmatically limited to 0.64V to 0.95V, but each FPGA is unique and may not function across the entire range.
 Only supported board is BCU1525; this option is ignored for all other boards.